department-of-veterans-affairs/va.gov-team/platform/engineering/redirect-implementation-strategy.md

     - A) Replace their page content with a 'redirect' message and
     - B) Update their print materials and nav links with the new URL

-### 4. Subdomain > VA.gov: Page-level cross-domain redirect for a subdomain that loads proxy-rewrite JS
+### 4. Subdomain > VA.gov: Page-level cross-domain redirect for a subdomain that does not load proxy-rewrite JS

 For subdomains that do not use the Injected Header.